skanti/Scan2CAD/README.md

 ## Description:

-Data and code used in the research project:
+Dataset used in the research project:

 **Scan2CAD: Learning CAD Model Alignment in RGB-D Scans**

+We provide annotations for:

+- >100K keypoint correspondences between Scan and CAD models
+- >15K objects between Scan and CAD
+- >1600 scans (with an annotated hidden testset)

 [Download Paper (.pdf)](https://arxiv.org/pdf/1811.11187.pdf)